 It’s a syndrome that is combined from chronic exhaustion and a disconnection with your work.
 Those that are more likely to suffer burnout are the perfectionists and the workaholics.
 These are the Type A personalities.
 We know that we’re going to have to put in the work now to get to the career advancements.
 We know that there are going to be deadlines.
 We know that’s going to cause added work that we’re going to need to adhere to.
 We also know that if we’re not perfectionists, if we don’t put in a hundred percent effort, if we don’t double check, if we don’t triple check, if every i is not dotted, every t is not crossed, if a six is confused for a nine, we know that we are the ones that are going to wear the brunt of that.
 That is such a conducive environment to build stress.
 While some of us have personalities that can deal with different levels of stress, consistent stress, it will wear you down.

 Burnout can also build over time, not at peak stress periods but in a prolonged period of ongoing work without sensible breaks and holidays.
 You just keep going.
 You keep working.
-Elizabeth on of our founding partners suffered from burnout in around 2016 after a prolonged period of just working and no sensible holidays.
-She had made partner and after 11 years in the firm, whilst other employees will have taken their long service options, Elizabeth didn’t have that option and just kept working.
+Elizabeth, one of our founding partners, suffered from burnout in around 2016 after a prolonged period of just working and no sensible holidays.
+She had made partner within 4 years and after 11 years in the firm, whilst other employees will have taken their long service options, Elizabeth didn’t have that option and just kept working.
 Burnt out.
 Lost all desire to work at all.

 Now, some people thrive under stress.
 It can enhance them.
 It can motivate them.
 And in short bursts it can cause focus and give people that little burst to get over that little hurdle that they have.
 However, when it’s consistent, when it’s day after day, week after week, month after month, and you can’t take a holiday because you have deadline after deadline after deadline, and you feel that at the end of the day, you go to bed and you haven’t been able to do any exercise for yourself.
 You haven’t been able to stop properly for lunch, so you ate something on the go.
 You had a packet of chippies out of the junk food box.
 And you go to bed and you’re kicking yourself because all day you’ve run around and dealt with other people’s problems.